nf-core/taxprofiler/docs/usage/tutorials.md

 </details>

-More information on the melon database can be found [here](https://github.com/xinehc/melon#database-setup).
+More information on the Melon database can be found [here](https://github.com/xinehc/melon#database-setup).